-Removing voters on incomplete information without fully establishing probable cause has disenfranchised eligible voters in Fulton County this year.
-For example, this Board reportedly removed Tracy Taylor, an eligible voter who is homeless, from the rolls because she listed her address as a post office.
-19 County policy allows for voters experiencing homelessness to submit any address near where they stay and can receive mail.
-20 Taylor was one of 280 voters removed in a single day-the systematic removal of those voters alone suggests the Board could not have adequately looked into each case nor followed the NVRA-mandated process of checking the NCOA list and sending notices.
+Removing voters on incomplete information without fully establishing probable cause has disenfranchised eligible voters in Georgia this year.
+In Fulton County, for example, the Elections Board reportedly removed Tracy Taylor, an eligible voter who is homeless, from the rolls because she listed her address as a post office.19 County policy allows for voters experiencing homelessness to submit any address near where they stay and can receive mail.20 Taylor was one of 280 voters removed in a single day-the systematic removal of those voters alone suggests the Board could not have adequately looked into each case nor followed the NVRA-mandated process of checking the NCOA list and sending notices.
 Taylor's removal shows that when counties rely on the weak matching criteria used by the challengers, it creates an unacceptable risk to eligible voters of being removed from the pollbooks without the establishment of probable cause.